Last updated on January 30th, 2023

 In fact, I work with a channel where all they do is have their dogs only and not a single person on camera.
 So, it doesn’t have to be you on camera all the time.
 It is about the quality of the video.
 Here is what I mean.

-People always ask me, how to get more subscribers and views.
+People always ask me, how to get more free youtube subscribers and views.
 The answer is simple.
 Make videos people want to watch.
 Now, if people want to watch the dogs playing in the snow, superb, then that’s the video.
 If people want to watch you telling them and giving information, then that’s the video.
 But you have got to make videos, it doesn’t matter how you do it.

 It should be the content that people want to consume.
 If somebody is interested in your content, they are able to put up with a lot of stuff.
 But they want to make sure that they are getting that story and information.
 That is crucial.